 Make sure you make your reservation now to be part of our RV ECO community

-We offer spacious RV lots which you can make into your RV home, land to practice permaculture and a group of people who come together to support each other.
-By the work of all we can become self-sufficient by growing our own food.
+We offer spacious lots (10 by 20 meters) that you can make into your home, land to practice permaculture, and a group of people who support each other in thriving during and beyond this time of great change and opportunity.

-We have 50 acres of land, a mature edible cactus orchard, and started a food forest with some mature citrus, guava and papaya trees.
-We have 35 chickens, 2 sheep, 7 horses and 13 dogs.
-Currently we are digging for underground spring water and hot spring water.
+We have 50 acres of land, a mature edible cactus orchard, and a food forest with some mature citrus, guava, and papaya trees.
+We also have 35 chickens, 2 sheep, 7 horses, and 13 dogs.

-If you are a like-minded individual or Eco RVer and would like to visit us or perhaps join us please contact us!
+If you are a like-minded individual or Eco RVer and would like to visit us or perhaps join the community, please contact us !